 - Directive 2011/8/EU restricting the use of bisphenol A in plastic infant feeding bottles – EUR-Lex

 BPA is also permitted for food contact use in other countries such as the USA and Japan.

-EFSA completed its full risk assessment of BPA in 2006 and set a Tolerable Daily Intake (TDI) of 0.05 mg/kg body weight/day for this substance.
+EFSA completed its full risk assessment of BPA in 2006 and set a Tolerable Daily Intake (TDI) of 0.05 milligrams/kilogram of body weight (mg/kg bw/day) for this substance.
 The TDI is an estimate of the amount of a substance, expressed on a body weight basis, that can be ingested daily over a lifetime without appreciable risk.
-EFSA also evaluated intakes of BPA through food and drink, for adults, infants and children and found that they were all well below the TDI.
+At the same time, EFSA also evaluated intakes of BPA through food and drink, for adults, infants and children and found that they were all below the TDI.